microsoft/bedrock/docs/hldToManifestWalkthrough.md

 #### Initializing the High Level Definition Repository

 - Make sure your SPK config points to the HLD repo you created in Step 7 of [Requirements](#requirements).
-If you just added it, re-initialize SPK by running `spk init -f <spk-config.yaml>`.
-The value will look similar to this: `hld_repository: "https://dev.azure.com/myOrganization/myProject/_git/app-cluster-hlds"`
+When you change the values in the SPK config, make sure you re-initialize SPK by running `spk init -f <spk-config.yaml>`.
 - [Clone the repository.](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops#clone-the-repo-to-your-computer)
 - Initialize via `spk`, this will add the fabrikate [traefik2](https://github.com/microsoft/fabrikate-definitions/tree/master/definitions/traefik2)